 The term mental illness refers to many different types of mental health challenges.
 A mental illness is a condition that disrupts a person's thoughts, feelings, social skills, and/or daily living.

 Mental illnesses impact thousands of Wisconsin residents each year.
-(Wisconsin Behavioral Health Barometer, 2015 (PDF, 1.7 MB)) People often ask why.
+(Wisconsin Behavioral Health Barometer, 2016 (PDF)) People often ask why.
 While researchers have long studied the causes of mental illnesses, there is no clear evidence that shows why some people are affected and others are not.
 However, mentalhealth.gov lists many factors that contribute to mental illnesses, including:

 - Biological factors, such as genes or brain chemistry